Blue Sapphire Jewellery Insights: Astrology, Trends, and Design Knowledge

 How can authenticity be verified?

-Authenticity can be confirmed through certification reports issued by recognized gemological laboratories.
+Through certification reports issued by recognized gemological laboratories.

 Does origin affect value?